angoto/HBV_Code/README.md

 4) HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in 3).

-5) HBV_Mutations_Translation.ipynb: Jupyter Notebook that translates HBV-related genetic mutations obtained from the scientific literature into a form identical to the clinical study (i.e. amino acid and nucleotide variants).
+5) HBV_Mutations_Translation.ipynb: Jupyter Notebook that translates HBV-related genetic mutations obtained from the PubMed Central into a form identical to the clinical study (i.e. amino acid and nucleotide variants).

 6) XML_Parsing_PubMed_Central.ipynb: Jupyter Notebook that makes a note of the procedure that I have followed and the representative code that I have used in order to search for cooccurrence of drug and mutation in the same sentence from PubMed Central.